 - Continue to monitor and analyse pupil achievement of all groups of children (including race, gender and disability) and respond promptly to trends or patterns.

 - Tackle any form of bullying or discrimination (any incident related to race is reported to the Governing Body).

 - Remove any barriers to access, participation, attainment and achievement.

-- Promote pupil and staff well-being and foster good relationships through the development and implementation of a new PE and Well-being curriculum.
+- Promote pupil and staff well-being and foster good relationships through our PSHE curriculum and wellbeing interventions.

-- Introduce and embed the new core values: Independence, Curiosity and Respect.
+- Promote our core values: Independence, Curiosity and Respect.

 MONITORING AND EVALUATION

-- Termly visit / learning walk by the Equalities Governor, Mr Alastair Hill.
+- Termly visit / learning walk by the Equalities Governor, Mrs Jag Lall

 - Register of exclusions, racist incidents and bullying.